acados/acados/docs/interfaces/index.md

 source env.sh # Which can be found in the folder of one of the examples
 ```

-If `ACADOS_INSTALL_DIR` is not speficied, it will be assumed that the examples are runned from the sub-folders of the current folder (i.e. acados main folder is 2 folders up from the current folder).
+If `ACADOS_INSTALL_DIR` is not specified, it will be assumed that the examples are run from the sub-folders of the current folder (i.e. acados main folder is 2 folders up from the current folder).

 Afterwards, launch Matlab or Octave from the same shell.